pauldlynch/SOEStatus/README.md

 An iPhone/iPad app to check the status of SOE game servers.

+If you use this app and find it helpful, please take the time to give us a good review.
+Good reviews encourage us to keep adding new features!

 If you find any problems, please use the Feedback menu to report them to me directly.
 Or fix them yourself - the code is, as ever, available for you on github at https://github.com/pauldlynch/SOEStatus.

+If you want to receive notifications when your servers go up or down, just tap on the icon at the right of the server cell.
+You will see a green tick mark before the server name if this is active.
+Notifications will only be sent when the app isn't currently active, and only if you have given the app permission to send you notifications.
+If you want to change your mind for any reason, look in Settings->Notifications.

+We added a great new tool to get information about your server: just tap on the server name to see a chart of the last thirty days, and a 24 hour average population by hour.
+This lets you see when any server is most active, and how much downtime there has been in the past month.

 Needs: